rh-mobb/documentation/content/docs/rosa/terraform-rosa/index.md

 ### Environment Setup

-Variables can be pass to teraaform using either Environment variables or using terraform.tfvars file place in the directory where terraform command executes.
+Variables can be passed to terraform using either Environment variables or using the terraform.tfvars file, which is placed in the directory where the terraform command executes.

-Following example shows how to configure common terraform environment variables
+Following example shows how to configure common terraform environment variables.
    ```bash
    export TF_VAR_token="OCM TOKEN Value"
    export TF_VAR_url="https://api.openshift.com"